mayankmahajan24/QL/docs/LanguageReference.md

 If the types are anything other than these specified combinations, we throw an error.

-#### 4.3.10 Logical operators
+#### 4.2.10 Logical operators

 - `expr1` & `expr2`: evaluates `expr1` and `expr2` as booleans (throws error if this is not possible), and returns true if they both evaluate to true; otherwise, returns false.

 - `expr1` | `expr2`: evaluates `expr1` and `expr2` as booleans (throws error if this is not possible), and returns true if either evaluate to true; otherwise, returns false.

-### 4.4 Statements
+### 4.3 Statements
 There are several different kinds of statements in QL, including both basic and compound statements.
-Basic statements can consist of three different types of expressions, including assignments, math operations, and function calls.
+Basic statements can consist of three different types of expressions, including assignments, mathematical operations, and function calls.
 Statements are separated by the newline character `\n`, as follows:

 ```
 expression \n